Measurement Classes

 index >= stop_after_outputframe

 , it will throw an error.
-2D array with dimensions [n_bins, n_pixels]- Return type:
+2D array with dimensions [n_bins, n_pixels]

 - Parameters:

-index (int) – Index of the frame to be obtained.
-If -1, the last frame which has been completed is returned. (optional)
+index – Index of the frame to be obtained.
+If -1, the last frame which has been completed is returned. (optional, default: -1).

 - Returns:

 The frame according to the index given.
-If the index is -1, it will return the last completed frame.
+If index is -1, it will return the latest completed frame.
 When stop_after_outputframe is 0, index must be -1.
 If

 index >= stop_after_outputframe